exyte/PopupView/README.md

 `isPresented` - binding to determine if the popup should be seen on screen or hidden
 `view` - view you want to display on your popup

+#### or
+`item` - binding to item: if item's value is nil - popup is hidden, if non-nil - displayed.
+Be careful - library makes a copy of your item during dismiss animation!!
+`view` - view you want to display on your popup

 ### Available customizations - optional parameters
 use `customize` closure in popup modifier: